 A few things to keep in mind while making Starbucks drip coffee are the following –

 The grind needs to be fine.
-According to the filter, grind needs to be changed as well.
+According to the filter, the grind needs to be changed as well.

 The filter is the connection between coffee grind and fine made coffee.
 So clear effective filtration is necessary.
 Two types of filters are available and depending on which the grind may or may not change.
-For flat-bottom filters, coffee grind needs to be as fine as kosher salt.
+For flat-bottom filters, the coffee grind needs to be as fine as kosher salt.
 If we use cone filter the coffee needs to be even finer.

 In the process of pour-over coffee, the basic stays the same.
 The filter is first kept on the flask and hydrated a little bit to get it nice and ready for the process that follows.
-The grind should be cone grind that slightly resembles granulated sugar.
-The water temperature should be same – 200 in Fahrenheit or 93 degrees in Celsius.
+The grind should be a cone grind that slightly resembles granulated sugar.
+The water temperature should be the same – 200 in Fahrenheit or 93 degrees in Celsius.
 The coffee grind should be placed on top of the cone filter.

-In the coffee making process, at first, we’ll pour some of the water into the coffee grind.
+In the coffee-making process, at first, we’ll pour some of the water into the coffee grind.
 We’ll let it soak.
 The water will eventually sink in and bloom.
 The coffee will hydrate and will be ready to extract.

 Next comes the most satisfying part.
-You pour – the greatest part of pour over coffee making.
+You pour – the greatest part of pour-over coffee making.
 You circle over the grind with water, the coffee will extract and go to the container below.
 Smooth and nice – not too light and not too strong.
 And your Starbucks style pours over coffee is ready for deployment.